 An Urgent Care Walk-In Clinic handles less serious complaints, but those that should be treated within 24 hours.
 The Urgent Care is the right place to go for allergies, sinus infection, headache, and cold or cough.

 Colorado Springs Orthopaedic Group’s Express Care walk-in clinic is a unique option for bone and joint injuries.
 At our clinic there is less waiting which means you can stop the pain sooner and start healing faster.
 Express is a specialty copay which is usually less than urgent care facilities, and the cash pay program is significantly lower than both an urgent care or the emergency room.
 With the CSOG Express Care clinic you have direct access to specialists in bone, muscle and joint injury care.
-There is also less risk of contact with possible contagious germs found in emergency rooms and urgent care centers.
+There is also less risk of contact with possible contagious germs found in emergency care centers.
 At our Express Care clinic we treat all of the following:

 - Strains, sprains, and minor dislocations

 - Torn ligaments or tendons